eshrh/rust-mpd/README.md

 license/copyright notice [here](./LICENSE-MIT), included with the
 software.

+All my original code is public domain under the Unlicense.

 Features I have implemented are not particularly idiomatic or well written, but they get ~~the~~ *my* job done.
 New additions are:
 - `listallinfo` command from an upstream